Regional Director for East, Southeast Asia & Oceania, and Global South Diversity Lead

 Cassie graduated from Edinburgh University with a BSc in Environmental Geoscience and Newcastle University with an MSc in Clean Technology.

-Managing Director, Governance & Executive Engagement
+Managing Director, Governance and Executive Engagement

 United Kingdom

-Anna serves as the Managing Director of Governance & Executive Engagement.
+Anna serves as the Managing Director of Governance and Executive Engagement.
 Anna supports the Executive Director and oversees relationships with key C40 strategic funders.
 In particular, she provides support to the Executive Director in managing the Board of Directors, supporting the C40’s Chair’s Office functions and managing the Governance and Fundraising teams.
 Before joining C40 in 2015, Anna spent seven years living and working in East Asia, including Hong Kong, Beijing, and Chengdu.
 Prior, Anna worked in the Mayor of London’s Office for the climate change and sustainable transport adviser, and was part of the team who developed London’s first Climate Change Action Plan.
 Anna holds a BA in Philosophy and Political Science from the University of Birmingham, UK and is learning to speak Mandarin Chinese.

 Regional Director, East Asia (China)